MicrosoftDocs/VBA-Docs/api/Excel.Range(object).md

 > [!NOTE]
 > It is not legal to provide the second parameter of **Item** for ranges consisting of columns.
 You first have to convert it to single cells via **Cells**.

-The following example deletes row "B", "C", "E", and "J" of the first sheet of the active workbook.
+The following example deletes column "B", "C", "E", and "J" of the first sheet of the active workbook.

 ```vb
 Worksheets(1).Columns(10).Delete